top1944/duckuments/docs/atoms_80_fall2017_info/26_TAs_guide.md

     - Being part of the Duckietown Github organization, and the TA team.
     - Twist
     - Slack
-    - Send an email to Kirsten Bowser (with your gmail address) and ask to be added to the Google Drive
+    - Google Drive

+To do this: send an email to Kirsten Bowser, with your GMail address.
+She will sign you up and send further instructions.

-Point of Contact: XXX
+Point of Contact: Kirsten Bowser

 ### Duckuments